 Your Masterbuilt smoked turkey will be sure to turn heads at your next event.
 Though the smoker recipe is relatively straightforward, there are still plenty of things that you can do to change up the flavor.
+You can also use a Turkey Rack to get the best and most delicious moist meat.
 Be sure to experiment with different wood chips as well.

 Though it may take some time to find the exact flavor that you want, all types of chips may impart a unique, subtle flavor to the turkey.
 Pecan and cherry are among the most popular options, though you should also consider working with classical elements like hickory and apple to get the desired results.

 How long does it take to smoke a turkey for Thanksgiving?

 If you’re smoking a turkey at 225 degrees Fahrenheit, it should take about 30 to 40 minutes a pound to fully smoke.
 That means an eight pound turkey will take four to five hours until it finishes, and a 20 pound turkey will take 10 to 13 hours.
 Always check the turkey with an instant read thermometer to make sure it is ready to eat.

 What wood chips are best for smoking turkey?